 My friend Mr. G. suggested that I might be able to do what I need with a Docker container.
 Based on his suggestion I have a new scheme which solves the problem.
 I actually separate the problem into two parts, as the requirement is in two parts.
 One, on reboot all these boxes open a persistent ssh connection to me, with reverse tunnels, which I use to get to their house through their firewall.
 Second, each night when they do backups to me, they perform an rsync through a separate ssh connection.

-For the first, the establishment of an autossh connection to oregano from each gateway box, the sshd daemon on oregano will now uses the match directive for user gateway (which is the userid they all use to connect, and the only userid which will work with the certificate they have), to (a) confine the connection to a chroot jail, and (b) forbid the creation of a tty connection.
+For the first, the establishment of an autossh connection to oregano from each gateway box, the sshd daemon on oregano will now use the match directive for user gateway (which is the userid they all use to connect, and the only userid which will work with the certificate they have), to (a) confine the connection to a chroot jail, and (b) forbid the creation of a tty connection.
 When the remote gateway opens the connection to oregano, it does so without a terminal, it’s only purpose is to open the reverse tunnels, and it is confined to a directory with virtually nothing in it.
-This is good for my protection, but they cannot, therefore, use this connection for the second purpose, the rsync.
+This is good for my protection, but they cannot then use this connection for the second purpose, the rsync.
 Thus the second part.

 For the second, each night when the gateway box wishes to transfer its backup file, it now establishes a connection to cinnamon, rather than oregano.
 It connects to cinnamon on a special port, and that port is mapped to a Docker container, which contains a mapped drive for the backups that is specific to this specific gateway box.
-This solves a second problem which I haven’t mentioned, but which nagged a bit, which was that previously the contents of one home’s backup files would have been visible (to a sufficiently clever attacker) to another home.
+This solves a second problem which I haven’t mentioned, but which nagged a bit, which was that previously the contents of one home’s backup files would have been visible (to a sufficiently clever attacker) from another home.
 Now the docker container is confined to the specific directory for the current home’s backups.
-Also, it should be mentioned that the certificate issued to user gateway is denied access to cinnamon’s main ssh port (DenyUsers gateway); user gateway can only connect to the special docker port on cinnamon.
+Also, it should be mentioned that the certificate issued to user gateway is denied access to cinnamon’s main ssh port (DenyUsers gateway); user gateway can only connect to its own special docker port on cinnamon.

 So, the ssh connection is confined to the docker container.
 It is true that an evildoer in possession of the certificate and private key can open this connection, and can get a terminal window.
 But now they find themselves in a docker container with no access to anything.